 New digital banks are launching left and right, and there’s no shortage of online savings accounts to choose from.

 But data shows that many savers aren’t taking advantage of what direct banks have to offer.
-Nearly 6 in 10 Americans (58 percent) say they either don’t have or have never had a money market or savings account with an online bank, according to a Bankrate Financial Security Index survey. from July 2018.
+Nearly 6 in 10 Americans (58 percent) said they either don’t have or have never had a money market or savings account with an online bank, according to a Bankrate survey from July 2018.

 Though online banking has been around for years, there are misconceptions keeping some consumers from wanting to manage their savings through a digital-only channel.

 Here are 10 common myths about online accounts that could be keeping you from boosting your savings.

 1. Online savings accounts are only for millennials